puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

 Configuring Microsoft Edge with MDM requires the following two part process:

-- Ingest the Microsoft Edge amdx file into Intune.
+- Ingest the Microsoft Edge ADMX file into Intune.
 - Configure a policy using custom OMA-URI settings.

 > [!IMPORTANT]
 > As a best practice, don’t use a custom OMA-URI and the Administration templates profile to configure the same Microsoft Edge setting.
 If an organization deploys the same policy using both a custom OMA-URI and an Administrative template profile, but with different values, users will get unpredictable results.
 We strongly recommend backing out your OMA-URI profile before using the Adminstration templates profile.

 ## Ingest the Microsoft Edge ADMX file into Intune